http://pinterest.com/pin/204069426838137672/ |

 Source: http://alex.state.al.us/lesson_view.php?id=31032

-A great pep talk, this lesson will provide motivation and inspiration to students through a web-based video and group reflection time.
+Overview/Annotation: A great pep talk, this lesson will provide motivation and inspiration to students through a web-based video and group reflection time.
 Students will discuss obstacles to reaching goals and ways in which to overcome those obstacles.
 This brief lesson is rich with opportunity for a counselor or teacher to encourage high school students students.
 Using this lesson when semester exams or other stressful times are approaching would be a good idea!
+Primary Learning Objective(s): Students will understand the meaning of being encouraged, ways to stick to a goal, the value of encouraging others, and the importance of overcoming obstacles.
+Additionally, students will have an opportunity to apply their understanding by reflecting on the "212 - The Extra Degree" video as a whole class.
+In small groups, students will discuss their own experiences setting goals and struggling with obstacles to overcome and achieve.
+Finally, students will learn the importance and methods to motivate others to succeed.
+Approximate Duration of the Lesson: 31 to 60 Minutes Materials and Equipment:

 Sample motivational quotes and sayings